nytimes/drone-gae/README.md

 The `action` configruation variable (shown below) can accept any action that you would normally call on `appcfg.py`.
 So far, it has been tested with `update` to deploy and `set_default_version` to migrate traffic, but it should also be capable of running helpful ops commands like `update_indexes` and `update_cron`.

 This is currently very new and unstable.
-Please don't use it for anything important quit yet!
+Please don't use it for anything important quite yet!

 ## Examples